The problem with fundraising for mental health charities such as MIND

 I cannot imagine the pain.

-I understand the need for family members or work colleagues to use their voice, to campaign, to fundraise.
+I understand the need for family members or work colleagues to campaign, to fundraise, to help others struggling.

 However, what if there is a problem with fundraising for mental health charities such as MIND.

 Looking at their annual statement you would think I was crazy to suggest otherwise.

 Donations for MIND in 2018/2019 reached 8.5 million.